Admission requirements

 Advisory Service

-Have questions about Academic Programs Digitalisation and social structural change?
+Have questions about Academic Programs Applied digitalization?
 Ask your question here, even anonymously.
 An employee of the institution University of Neubrandenburg or the editorial team will answer you.